 Assessment in Nursery

 You can also contribute to your child’s learning and development by informing us what they’ve been doing at home too!
 Often, children are most confident in their home environment and it’s important for us to know and understand them holistically.
-If you have photos, videos or messages about your child’s achievements (however small) please let us know or send them in so we can celebrate this in class and contribute it to their assessment record – this way we can ensure their next steps are even more explicit, providing the best start to education for your child.
+If you have photos, videos or messages about your child’s achievements (however small) please post them on your child’s Seesaw page so we can celebrate this in class and contribute it to their assessment record – this way we can ensure their next steps are even more explicit, providing the best start to education for your child.

 Teaching and Learning in Nursery